ACCESS-Hive/access_docs/docs/access_cm2/getting-started.md

 --------------------------------------------

 ## Gadi Resources
+Coupled climate models like ACCESS-CM involve, among other things, calculation of complex mathematical equations that explain the physics of the atmosphere and oceans.
+Performed at hundreds of millions of points around the Earth, these calculations require vast computing power to complete them in a reasonable amount of time, thus relying on the power of  high-performance computing (HPC) like Gadi.
+The [Gadi supercomputer](https://nci.org.au/our-systems/hpc-systems) can handle more than 10 million billion (10 quadrillion) calculations per second and is connected to 100,000 Terabytes of high-performance research data storage.

-Gadi resources such as compute, storage and PBS jobs are briefly described below.
-For more detail about these [Gadi resources](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-GadiResources) can be found on the NCI website.
+An overview of [Gadi resources](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-GadiResources) such as compute, storage and PBS jobs are described below.

 ### Compute Hours
 Compute allocations are granted to projects instead of directly to users and, hence, you need to be a member of a project in order to use its compute allocation.
 To run jobs on Gadi, you need to have sufficient allocated [compute hours](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-ComputeHours) available, where the [job cost](https://opus.nci.org.au/display/Help/2.+Compute+Grant+and+Job+Debiting) depends on the resources reserved for the job and the amount of walltime it uses.

 ### Storage
 Each user has a project-independent [`$HOME`](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-TheHomeFolder$HOME) directory, which has a storage limit of 10 GiB.
-All data on /home is backed up.
+All data on `/home` is backed up.

 Through project membership, the user gets access to the storage space within the [project folders](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-ProjectFolderonLustreFilesystems/scratchand/g/data) `/scratch` and  `/g/data` filesystems for that particular project.